long-long-double/QuakeAPI/README.md

 - Generate executable file directly, no need to install a variety of complex environment (Python, JDK, etc.)
 - Use high concurrency technology to improve the efficiency of obtaining large amounts of data
 - The code is relatively perfect, considering the subsequent expansibility
+- It will be compatible with fofa search engine to realize perfect functions

 ## Parameter Description